hyphanet/website/content/2019-09-09-false-positives.md

 [false-statistics]: /police-departments-tracking-efforts-based-on-false-statistics.html

-Firstoff: In an idealized structure each node has 6 connections, all nodes provide the same bandwidth, and all connections are usable all the time.
+Firstoff: In an idealized structure, each node has 6 connections, all nodes provide the same bandwidth, and all connections are usable all the time.
 Such an idealized lattice of nodes looks like the following: